contentful/contentful-export/README.md

 the Content Delivery API would return the `publishedVersion` (23).
 CDA responses don't include version number.

+Note: Tags are only available on the Contentful Management API, so they will not be exported if you provide a Contenful Delivery Token.
+Tags is a new feature that not all users have access to.

 ### Output

 #### `exportDir` [string] [default: current process working directory]